oualabadmins/lab_deploy/tlg-base-config_3-vm/README.md

 The following resources are deployed as part of the solution:

 + **ADDC VM**: Windows Server 2012 R2 or 2016 VM configured as a domain controller and DNS with static private IP address
 + **App Server VM**: Windows Server 2012 R2 or 2016 VM joined to the domain.
-IIS is installed, and C:\Files containing example.txt is shared as "Files".
+IIS and .NET 4.5 are installed, and the directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for the User1 domain account.
 + **Client VM**: Windows 10 client joined to the domain
 + **Storage account**: Diagnostics storage account, and client VM storage account if indicated.
 ADDC and App Server VMs in the deployment use managed disks, so no storage accounts are created for VHDs.
 + **NSG**: Network security group configured to allow inbound RDP on 3389